-For the second question they should refer to this web page https://www.uis.edu/cas/internationalprograms/globalexperience/deciding.html which contains a series of questions they can ask themselves related to program location, program structure, housing, and costs as well as academics and working with their academic advisor.
+For the second question they should refer to the Deciding Which Program Is Best for You page which contains a series of questions they can ask themselves related to program location, program structure, housing, and costs as well as academics and working with their academic advisor.

 All students who are in good standing (at least a 2.0 GPA for undergraduate students and a 3.0 GPA for graduate students) are eligible to apply to study abroad.
 Please note that many overseas universities and programs require a higher GPA for admission.
-Applications for all study abroad programs are processed by the Office of International Programs.
+Applications for all study abroad programs are processed by Study Away Programs.

 Students applying to study abroad through another university or program, including exchange partners of UIS, will fill out the Global Experience Program application and the application form from the other university or program.
 Where the other university or program requires essays, transcripts, and letters of recommendation those submitted for the Global Experience Program application may be used so that duplicates need not be obtained or prepared by the student.

-Students applying to study abroad through another university or program, once approved, will have their application material sent to the that university or program by the Office of Study Away Programs with a letter stating that they have been approved by UIS to study abroad.
+Students applying to study abroad through another university or program, once approved, will have their application material sent to that university or program by Study Away Programs with a letter stating that they have been approved by UIS to study abroad.